Day and Evening

 - **Additional supplies as needed for the ever changing technologies.

 Participating in an internship while in college is excellent preparation for this occupation.
-An internship helps you build your skills, demonstrate your talent, and make job contacts.
+An internship helps you build skills, demonstrate talent, and make job contacts.

 Beginning designers usually receive on-the-job training.
 You can spend up to a year working with an experienced designer, but usually training lasts weeks to a few months.